 Maybe daytime television is not making them stupid.

-Maybe they're just show up that way.
+Maybe they just show up that way.

-But regardless of the reasons for this, a preference for talk shows and soaps is a marker of something suspicious, said some guy named Joshua Fogle of the Brooklyn College of the City University of New York.
+But regardless of the reasons for this, a preference for talk shows and soaps is a marker of something suspicious, said some guy named Joshua Fogel of the Brooklyn College of the City University of New York.

 The findings do point to some association between TV choices and intellectual function.

-I mean, it it is.
+It is, I mean, it is.

-It is it is the bottom of the barrel.
+It is the bottom of the barrel.

 It is as low rent.

-Uh it's it's stunning, and it it aims at lowest common denominator.
+And it aims at lowest common denominator.

-He said, This doesn't mean Oprah is bad for you.
+He said, this doesn't mean Oprah is bad for you.

 However, an older woman's fondness for the show could signal a possible problem.